Rigidly-rotating scalar fields: between real divergence and imaginary fractalization: Real and imaginary rotations on the ring

-The first term in Eq.~\eq{eq_pressure_ring} could be erroneously taken for the regularized zero-point (Casimir) energy contribution to the free energy.
+The first term in Eq.~\eq{eq_pressure_ring} could be erroneously mistaken for the regularized zero-point (Casimir) energy contribution to the free energy.
 To show that this identification is not correct, let us consider the trivial case $\nu = 0$ which corresponds to a vanishing statistical angle, $\chi = 0$ (nontrivial angles will be considered shortly after).
 The low-temperature limit, $\beta \to \infty$, for a ring with a fixed radius $R$ corresponds to a vanishing parameter $L$.
-Using the following relation, valid for vanishingly-small positive $L$,
+Using the following relation, valid for vanishingly-small positive~$L$,

-(where the ellipsis denote subleading terms in the limit $L \to 0$), one gets from Eq.~\eq{eq_pressure_ring} that the normalized free energy vanishes in low-temperature limit:
+(where the ellipsis denote subleading terms in the limit $L \to 0$), one gets from Eq.~\eq{eq_pressure_ring} that the normalized free energy vanishes in the low-temperature limit:

-For the sake of convenience, we present here the expressions for the normalized Casimir energy, the Casimir pressure and the Casimir free energy, respectively:
+For the sake of convenience, we present here the expressions for the normalized Casimir free energy and the Casimir pressure, respectively:

-The thermodynamic contribution~\eq{eq_F_Omega_2} does not contain the zero-point energy since the latter, in the normalization~\eq{eq_pressure_ring}, should diverge in the $L \to 0$ limit~\eq{eq_f_Cas} which is not the case~\eq{eq_f_bar_limit}.
-Therefore, Eq.~\eq{eq_pressure_ring} represent a purely thermodynamic contribution which we address below.
+which coincides with the first term in Eq.~\eqref{eq_pressure_ring}.
+The thermodynamic contribution~\eq{eq_pressure_ring} does not contain the zero-point energy since the latter should diverge in the $L \to 0$ limit~\eq{eq_f_Cas}, which is not the case~\eq{eq_f_bar_limit}.
+Therefore, Eq.~\eq{eq_pressure_ring} represents a purely thermodynamic contribution.